noufath/csv-to-db/README.md

 # csv-to-db
-Convert CSV file into MySQL database and text file.
+The purpose of this script is to convert a CSV file from telephone usage which has a group header per month into a MySQL database and also convert it to a text file with a file name according to the date period of telephone usage.